-Figure \ref{fig:ex_comment} shows a screenshot of a negative response to a new contributor on a pull request in GitHub.
-In terms of GitHub projects, we consider any pull request as a contribution, with the comments exchanged during the review of the pull request as the interactions between developers.
-Hence, the first response is the first comment to the pull request submitted by a newcomer to that repository.
-In this case: \begin{quote} \textit{''This behavior seems undesired.
-I'd rather we kept the current behavior than follow npms current semantics."} \end{quote} We hypothesize that this negative message may cause an unpleasant feeling and subsequently lead to the discontinuity of their contributions (i.e., such as further interactions within the same pull request or future contributions), especially for a novice contribution that can be easily demotivated.
-Although a number of studies investigated the social barriers to new contributors, to the best of our knowledge, the relationship between the first response to the first contributions and their future contributions has not been studied comprehensively.
+Figure \ref{fig:ex_comment} shows a screenshot of a negative response to a first contribution in GitHub.
+In terms of GitHub projects, we consider any pull request (PR) as a contribution, with comments exchanged during the review of PR as interactions between contributors and reviewers.
+Hence, a first response is the first comment to PR submitted by a newcomer to that repository.
+In this case: \begin{quote} \textit{``This behavior seems undesired.
+I'd rather we kept the current behavior than follow npms current semantics."} \end{quote} We hypothesize that such negative messages may cause an unpleasant feeling and subsequently lead to the discontinuity of their contributions (i.e., such as further interactions within the same PR or future contributions), especially for a novice contribution that can be easily demotivated.

-Therefore, in this registered report, we lay a foundation for understanding the correlation between the first response given to \newcomer s and their future contribution.
-As a preliminary survey, we sampled a set of OSS projects from the npm ecosystem (NodeJs packages).
-Although there is a considerably large portion of the first contribution, i.e., 27.66\% with mainly neutral first response.
-Our execution plan includes both qualitative and quantitative approaches with three research questions.
-First, we inspect the first response of the first contributions.
-Second, we investigate the effects of characteristics of the first response to the interactions between first-time contributors to find the impact of future contributions.
+In this study, we collect and analyze 72,635 active projects in GHTorrent dataset \citep{ghtorrent}.
+From these projects, we then extracted 2,765,917 PR and 642,841 first response contained in the PR.
+The execution protocol included both qualitative and quantitative approaches that are driven by three research questions: